How Do You Know If Your Dog Has Food Sensitivities?

 An allergic dog’s immune system mistakes a substance (say, a protein) for a damaging invader.
 It then produces antibodies to attack the invading material, causing the symptoms of an allergic reaction.

-Food allergies most often emerge very differently than a food sensitivity.
+Food allergies most often emerge very differently than food sensitivity.
 The primary symptoms of a food allergy being itching and skin problems rather than GI distress.
 Food allergies account for approximately 10 percent of canine allergies and are the third most common after fleabites and inhalants.
 According to Dicke, a technical services veterinarian for Iams, dogs that develop signs of allergic skin disease for the first time at less than six months or older than six years of age are more likely to have a true food allergy.

 What Are Symptoms Of Food Intolerance In Dogs?

 In contrast to allergies, food intolerances more often result in diarrhea and vomiting.
 Not a lot is known about what causes this, but food intolerances may develop because of an enzyme deficiency.
 Think of lactose intolerance in which adult humans do not produce the enzyme that helps to digest milk.
-As Nelson explains, food intolerance may appear because the body is suddenly not able to process the protein or carbohydrate source.
+As Nelson explains, food intolerance may appear because the body is suddenly unable to process the protein or carbohydrate source.
 It’s “a fancy way of saying no one can explain it,” she adds.

 The most thorough approach to determining whether your pet is sensitive to a particular ingredient is to eliminate it from your dog’s diet for six weeks, and then phase it back to see if the symptoms return, says Nelson.
 During the six-week detox period, substitute a sensitive stomach formula, ideally one that contains a novel protein like fish, an unusual ingredient in commercial foods, and one your dog has probably never tasted before.
 If a pet responds well to the new formula, many owners skip step two: reinstating the old protein source to see if the symptoms come back.